-A new INTO ETERNITY track, "Severe Emotional Distress", from the Canada's progressive metal band's forthcoming album, "The Scattering of Ashes", has been made available at the Gigantour MySpace page.INTO ETERNITY has been confirmed for this year's Gigantour set to kick off in September.
+INTO ETERNITY has been confirmed for this year's Gigantour set to kick off in September.
 INTO ETERNITY guitarist Tim Roth said of the honor, "We are extremely blown away at the chance to tour with this great festival.
 When INTO ETERNITY was formed, a tour with MEGADETH was always a goal of mine.
 I didn't actually think nine years later we would be playing arenas with them.
 INTO ETERNITY would like to give extra thanks to MEGADETH drummer Shawn Drover for going to bat and putting in some good words for us.
 See you out there!"
-INTO ETERNITY's new CD, "The Scattering of Ashes", is scheduled for release on October 3 via Century Media Records.
-The CD was mixed and mastered by Andy Sneap (KILLSWITCH ENGAGE, ARCH ENEMY).
-INTO ETERNITY's new CD will mark the group's first release with vocalist Stu Block, who was previously a member of Vancouver's OMEGA CROM.
-The band's third album, "Buried in Oblivion", was released in February 2004 through Century Media Records.

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.